 Multi-Factor Authentication, or MFA for short, is a method of granting account access using more than one authentication method.
 For instance, instead of merely keying a password to log into an account, MFA might require a verification code sent through SMS or a third-party app to be entered as well.

-Based on your company's security policies, MFA can be activated for your users so that each time they log in they are required to enter their MFA token in addition to their password.
+Based on your company's security policies, MFA can be activated for your users so that each time they log in they are required to enter their MFA token in addition to using the password.

 Setting up Multi-Factor Authentication